-Direct Delivery, Inc. Balance Sheet December 2, 2024
+Direct Delivery, Inc. Balance Sheet December 2, 2023

 Assets Liabilities & Stockholders' Equity

 Cash \$ 4,800 Liabilities

 Prepaid insurance 1,200 Stockholders' equity

 Vehicles 14,000 Common stock \$ 20,000

 Total assets \$ 20,000 Total liabilities & stockholders' equity \$ 20,000

 Again, the balance sheet and the accounting equation are in balance and all of the changes occurred on the asset/left/debit side of the accounting equation.
-Liabilities and Stockholders' Equity were not affected by the insurance transaction or the vehicle purchase.
+Liabilities and Stockholders' Equity were not affected by the insurance transaction.

-Sample Transactions #4
+Sample Transactions #4 - #6